RSS

 The story of The X-Files as a cultural phenomenon is something of a postmodern Gordian knot.
 The show borrowed much of its central mythology from fringe conspiracy theories.
 Then it went on to popularize such theories to such an extent that they could be introduced into the mainstream real-world discourse via organs like Ray Santilli’s film.
 And then, the show’s ongoing fiction began responding to the very same real-world currents which it itself had set in motion.

-On April 12, 1996, just eight months after the alien-autopsy special, Fox aired the X-Files episode “Jose Chung’s From Outer Space,” one of the most bizarre of the series’s entire run.
+On November 24, 1995, just three months after the alien-autopsy special, Fox aired the X-Files episode “Nisei.”
 In it, FBI Agent Fox Mulder, the more credulous by far of the show’s two protagonists, has purchased an alien-autopsy film via mail order, prompting his more skeptical partner Dana Scully to complain that it is “even hokier than the one that aired on the Fox network.”
-To provide the final dollop of irony, the real-world Fox network ran commercials for yet another repeat showing of the selfsame alien-autopsy special during the episode in question.
+(Her skepticism is ill-founded: in the universe of the show, the footage is real.)
+To provide the final dollop of irony, the real-world Fox network ran commercials for yet another repeat showing of the alien-autopsy special during the episode in question.
 The world had never seen a feedback loop quite like this before.
 It was an early example of a weird hyper-reality that has since become commonplace, such that mediated experiences of all descriptions have become more subjectively real to many of us than the objectively real people and places around us.

 Another example of postmodern hyper-reality, from the grandiosely titled International UFO Museum and Research Center in Roswell, New Mexico.
 The biggest single exhibit in the place is a diorama which proudly depicts the scene in Santilli’s film, despite the fact that the latter has been so widely dismissed even by most ufologists.
 Is the museum meant to get at the truth of what happened in Roswell in 1947, or is it really about reveling in all the fantasies that have been spun from what was almost certainly a fallen espionage balloon?
 One senses that even the proprietors of the museum aren’t quite sure anymore.
 One thing only is crystal clear: that the museum and the town of Roswell make a lot of money from being the UFO capital of the world.